What’s best to get your tow rig singing the right tune?

 It allows you to decide how much power you want or need to draw out.
 It gives you a lot more options over a ‘one-chip-fits-all’ set-up.
 Especially if you’re only going to be towing a camper-trailer and don’t need a gob-full of power or torque.

 If you find someone locally who can remap your ECU for you, chances are they will save your original factory map and settings, and should you need to have the vehicle returned to stock for any reason, they will be able to reload your factory ECU map and settings.
 The other benefit of a remap, is that the tune will be completed to suit the accompanying modifications; exhaust upgrade, intake and snorkel upgrade, intercoolers or turbos.

 Again, as with chips, there are drawbacks to remapping.
-The biggest for remapping, is that you can’t just lob money over the counter and walk out with something to plug in that afternoon at happy hour.
-With a remap, unfortunately some tuners are very hit and miss.
+The biggest is that you can’t just lob money over the counter and walk out with something to plug in that afternoon at happy hour.
+With a remap, unfortunately, some tuners are very hit and miss.
 Ensuring you do your research into the tuner, or company providing the tune, you should have nothing to worry about.